 We've all felt it—that moment of pure bliss when you reach a pinnacle of happiness.
 It pulsates through every cell, causes a ripple of goosebumps all over your body, and leaves your hairs standing on end.
 This sensation is the closest thing to heaven on earth, and achieving it only takes a moment—a minute, to be exact—of reflection and gratitude for your beautiful life.
 In fact, starting each day with a commitment to thankfulness creates a ripple effect of good vibes and positivity that will help you see the silver lining even on your worst day.
-It's one of the things successful people do each year, along with writing their goals and creating a vision board.

 Finding that break in the clouds, however, can be challenging, especially when the world is willing you to be down, and all you want to do is turn your home into a safe haven to escape the world.
 But one simple way to send your happiness meter into hyperdrive is by counting your blessings and finding gratitude to remind you of the simple things in life that bring you joy.
 Yep, it's that easy to be happier every single day.
-Ahead, we outline seven things to be grateful for in 2017.
-Grab a pen; you'll want to write this down.
+Ahead, we outline seven things to be thankful for in 2017.
+Grab a pen; you'll want to write this gratitude list down.

-When was the last time you said thank you to your neighbor?
+When was the last time you said thank you to your neighbour?
 Or called your parents, siblings, and extended family to tell them how much you care?
 Have you ever stopped to think about how many people you have in your support network?
 Whether you have family close or your friends are your family, it's important to remember all these wonderful people around you, and be thankful for their guidance, love, support, and comfort.

 But this sense of gratitude should extend beyond the inner circle of family and friends and into your entire community.
 From your friendly landlord who drops cookies off at Christmas to your committed personal trainer who doesn't let you give up at 20 pushups, and the cleaner who polishes your home once a month with a smile on their face.